stulp/dmpbbo/docs/paper/paper.md

 * `bbo/`, implementations of several stochastic optimization algorithms for the optimization of black-box cost functions (standalone module)
 * `dmp_bbo/`, applies black-box optimization to the parameters of a DMP (depends on all other modules)

+`dmpbbo` provides both a real-time C++ implementation, as well as an implementation in Python for non-roboticists.

+`dmpbbo` is accompanied by an extensive tutorial on the motivation for dynamical movement primitives, and their mathematical derivation.

 ## Advanced features

 Several more advanced features implemented in dmpbbo are: